 Bonedi Barir Durga Puja of the Biswas family

-As were entered Dasghara we had some difficulties locating the first Bonedi Bari that I wanted to visit, which was the Biswas Mansion.
-But I am thankful that a passerby helped me to find the direction.
+As were entered Dasghara, we had some difficulties locating the first Bonedi Bari that I wanted to visit, which was the Biswas Mansion.
+But I am thankful that a passerby helped me find the direction.

-If we delve more deeply into the roots of this family it is said that they were residents of Odisha but later it was Jagmohan Biswas who settled in Dasghara and established himself as a renowned zamindar.
-The present Biswas family of Dasghara started staying here since the time of Jagmohan Biswas.
+If we delve more deeply into the roots of this family, it is said that they were residents of Odisha, but later, it was Jagmohan Biswas who settled in Dasghara and established himself as a renowned zamindar.
+The present Biswas family of Dasghara has been staying here since the time of Jagmohan Biswas.

-As we walked through the lion gate across the Gopisagar lake the temple courtyard housed a number of beautiful monuments all built with great Victorian architectural grandeur.
+As we walked through the lion gate across the Gopisagar lake, the temple courtyard housed several beautiful monuments, all built with great Victorian architectural grandeur.

 Like any other Bonedi bari in Bengal, the idols of Maa Durga and other deities are prepared in the thakurdalan itself.
 This is probably the only time when visitors can witness the grand temple courtyard without hesitation.
 A grand festival like Durga Puja in such a beautiful castle-type mansion is in itself a spectacular treat to the eyes and senses.

-The main deity worshipped is Gopinath Jeu and Radharani.
+The main deities worshipped are Gopinath Jeu and Radharani.
 The temples portray some of the finest terracotta works found in West Bengal.

-While doing my research before I started writing this post I came across several articles on Dasghara on the internet.
-In one of the articles by Kevin Standage, An Indian Travel Photography Blog I read that artists from Kumartuli in Kolkata under the supervision of Tarapada Pal renovated some panels of the old terracotta work from the temple that got withered away with time.
-They created and replaced with exact replicas of some 50 damaged tiles.
+While doing my research before I started writing this post, I came across several articles on Dasghara on the internet.
+In one of the articles by Kevin Standage, An Indian Travel Photography Blog, I read that artists from Kumartuli in Kolkata, under the supervision of Tarapada Pal, renovated some panels of the old terracotta work from the temple that had withered away with time.
+They created and replaced them with exact replicas of some 50 damaged tiles.

 Bose Barir Durga Puja in Dasghara

-Dasghara is famous for the three main Bonedi barir puja namely, Biswas Bari, Bosu bari, and Roy Bari along with other Barowari Durga Puja.
+Dasghara is famous for the three main Bonedi barir puja, namely, Biswas Bari, Bosu Bari, and Roy Bari, along with other Barowari Durga Puja.
 Well, I was more interested in visiting the Bonedi Baris.
-From Biswas Bari we took our car and passed by a very narrow lane to visit the Bosu Barir Durga Puja.
-Last year marked 420 years of Durga Puja of the family.
-I could not see any old houses or mansions just as I saw in the Biswas estate.
+From Biswas Bari, we took our car and passed by a very narrow lane to visit the Bosu Barir Durga Puja.
+Last year marked 420 years of Durga Puja for the family.
+I could not see any old houses or mansions, just as I saw in the Biswas estate.

-But given the 420 years mark it definitely bears a history of tradition and heritage.
+But given the 420-year mark, it bears a history of tradition and heritage.
 There were so many names inscribed on the walls of the thakurdalan.
-The banner at the entrance of the thakurdalan reads Sri Sri Basu Poribarer Durgamandir indicating that the Puja activities are conducted here.
+The banner at the entrance of the Thakurdalan reads Sri Sri Basu Poribarer Durgamandir, indicating that the Puja activities are conducted here.
 I was sad that I couldn’t get a glimpse of the household of the Basu family.

 Bonedi Barir Durga Puja of the Roy family